Contents

 Allows for navigation between individual reports and pages of the dashboard.

-Each dataset is available by a few geographies: citywide, police districts, ZIP Codes (ZCTA), and Census tracts.
+Dropdown menu allows user to select geographical unit of focus.
+Each dataset is available by a few geographies: citywide, police districts, ZIP Codes (ZCTA), and census tracts.
 Most are provided as daily totals, though due to file size limitations we’ve restricted Census tracts to weekly totals.

 ▲ Return to the Top